dkhalanskyjb/journal/Datetime/FormattingWiki/design_meetings/02_string_format.md

 * initial sign,
 * grouping of digits (like `1'000'000`).

-`width` is the width before the floating point.
+`width` is the total width of the output.

 `.precision` is the length after the floating point.
 For strings, this is the max length to output.